 LCP provided a Reception and Years 1-6 class for 213 pupils.
-There are 22 different languages spoken by children at the school and 86% had English as an additional language.
-61% of Early Year Foundation Stage children are achieving a 'Good Level of Development (GLD) (2019:61%) Children assessed at Spring 2020 at Key Stage One showed they were achieving 57% in reading (30% GLD) 57% in writing (10% GLD); and 56% in maths (17% GLD).
-Children assessed in Spring 2020 at Key Stage Two showed they were achieving; 68% in reading (23% GLD) 68% in writing (16% GLD); and 65% in maths (23% GLD).
-Ofsted awarded the school 'Good' on inspection in 2019.
+There are 16 different languages spoken by children at the school and 88% had English as an additional language.
+36% of children were in receipt of Pupil Premium and 13% had Special Education Needs.
+57% of Early Year Foundation Stage children are achieving a 'Good Level of Development (GLD) (2021:43%).
+Children assessed at Summer 2021 at Key Stage One showed they were achieving 50% in reading; 50% in writing; and 50% in maths.
+Children assessed in Summer 2021 at Key Stage Two showed they were achieving; 57% in reading; 50% in writing); and 57% in maths.
+Ofsted awarded the school 'Good' on inspection in September 2019.

-UCP provided classes for 275 children from Reception to Year 6 with two classes in Reception and year 1.
-In addition the school had 104 children (aged 2-4 years) in its nursery.
-In the school over 95% of children are from ethnic minorities: 85% had English as an additional language (EAL) and children were exposed to 30 home languages.
-In April 2018 UCP was inspected by Ofsted and judged to be 'Good'.
-There were no statutory assessments carried out in 2020 but results in summer 2019 showed that 62% of children achieved a Good Level of Development at EYFS, 69% of children achieved the expected level in the Y1 Phonics check.
-At the end of KS1, 60% in reading (26.7% greater depth) 50% in writing (10% GLD); and 63% in maths (30% GLD) of children were working at Age Related Expectation (ARE).
+Unity Community Primary provided classes for 310 children from Reception to Year 6 with two classes from Reception to Year 3.
+In addition the school currently has 76 children (aged 2-4 years) in its nursery.
+In the school 96% of children are from ethnic minorities: 85% had English as an additional language (EAL) and 32 different home language were used in school.
+In April 2018 Unity was inspected by Ofsted and judged to be 'Good'.

+Statutory assessments were carried out in summer 2022 after two years with no assessments due to the pandemic.
+30% of children achieved a Good Level of Development at EYFS, 60% of children achieved the expected level in the Y1 Phonics check.
+At the end of KS1, 45% were at Age-Related Expectation (ARE) in reading and 8% were at Greater Depth (GD) 35% ARE in writing, 2% GD and 65% ARE in maths, 8% GD.